Sākums Rehabilitation of orphaned or injured wildlife

 Rehabilitation of orphaned seal pups

 Riga Zoo undertakes the rehabilitation of stranded seal pups found on shores of the Baltic Sea and the Gulf of Riga.
 In 1983–2017, 138 seal pups were brought to the Zoo.
 66 of them were rehabilitated successfully.
 The rehabilitated seals were included in the Zoo’s animal collection, sent to other zoos or released back to the sea.
 In 2002–2017 a total of sixteen rehabilitated young seals were released back to the Gulf of Riga.
 All individuals were equipped with flipper tags.
-There have been no reports that any of the tagged specimens has been found.

 Publications